-This draft review was developed as an extension of the Generic import risk analysis report for chicken meat (Biosecurity Australia 2008).
+This final review was developed as an extension of the Generic import risk analysis report for chicken meat (Biosecurity Australia 2008).
 Disease information relevant to duck meat was reviewed and updated and diseases that occur in ducks but not chickens were also reviewed.
 Disease agents that were clearly identified as susceptible to the cooking parameters described above, such as avian influenza viruses and Newcastle disease virus, were removed from further assessment at the hazard identification stage.

-This draft review contains details of the risk assessments and the biosecurity measures for the identified hazards.
-Interested stakeholders are invited to provide comments and submissions to the department within the 30 day consultation period.
+This final review contains details of the risk assessments and the biosecurity measures for the identified hazards.